 In past rulemaking analyses, as noted above, both agencies have used a learning curve factor of 20 percent for each doubling of production volume.
 NHTSA has used this approach in analyses supporting recent CAFE rules.
 In its analysis, EPA has simplified the approach by using an "every two years" based learning progression rather than a pure production volume progression (i.e., after two years of production it was assumed that production volumes would have doubled and, therefore, costs would be reduced by 20 percent).
-This approach has served EPA well, especially considering that those rulemaking analyses have reflected programs in which every new engine or vehicle beginning in year one of implementation would be equipped with the newly required piece of technology.

-In the 2011 CAFE final rule, NHTSA considered not only this volume-based learning as described above, but also "time-based" learning.
-The time-based learning, estimated by NHTSA at three percent per year, occurs in years following the volume-based learning steps and represents the smaller scale learning that occurs as manufacturers continue to innovate.
+In the MY 2011 CAFE final rule, NHTSA considered not only this volume-based learning as described above, but also "time-based" learning.
+Time-based learning, estimated by NHTSA at three percent per year, occurs in years following the volumebased learning steps and represents the smaller scale learning that occurs as manufacturers continue to innovate.
 The time-based learning is, in effect, represented by the flattened out, asymptotic portion of the learning curve.